 When the Spanish arrived on Mexico's Gulf Coast in 1517, the Aztec Empire was in disarray and widely reviled by its far-flung subjects.
 This situation greatly facilitated the Spanish conquest of Mexico and within two years the European invaders had taken over the Aztec domains.
 Catholic missionaries arrived in the new Spanish colony to evangelize the masses of Indians.
 Thus were planted the seeds of the “mestizaje”, the blending of European and indigenous peoples and cultures that still characterizes the complex racial mix of today's Mexico.

 The three centuries of Spanish rule that followed were primarily devoted to exploiting the colony's vast silver reserves and enslaving the populace to that end.
-The ensuing decades of political instability culminated in the regime of Porfirio Díaz which modernized Mexico's industry and infrastructure while trampling the civil and economic rights of most Mexicans.
+The ensuing decades of political instability culminated in the regime of Porfirio Díaz (1876-1910), which modernised Mexico's industry and infrastructure while trampling on the civil and economic rights of most Mexicans.
 This state of affairs sparked the Mexican Revolution (1910-20), a devastating conflict that ushered in a version of democratic government with a single political party, the PRI, at the helm for the next seven decades.

 Electoral reforms implemented by President Ernesto Zedillo (1994-2000) facilitated the election of an opposition-party candidate, Vicente Fox, for the first time in the country's modern history.
 Fox’s party, PAN (Partido Accion Nacional), represented a broad platform of centrist, Catholic principles, which challenged PRI’s historic dominance